jefrydco/jefrydco/contents/en/blog/search-closed-captions-text-youtube-video.md

 I was watching the event until one of Chrome Developer Advocate, [Sam Dutton](https://twitter.com/sw12) shared a link in the chatbox.
 I navigated to that link and it turned out was a web app for search, navigate closed captions from web.dev Live event video.

 The web app is called [Search web.dev Live](https://samdutton.github.io/wdl/).
-At first, I was impressed that we can search something from a video.
+I was impressed that we can search something from a video.
 Despite that was just from the closed captions.
 I looked over at the [GitHub link](https://github.com/samdutton/wdl) on the footer to see what's the underlying technology.

 No bleeding-edge technology is used.
-No machine learning or complex algorithm is involved.
+No machine learning nor complex algorithm is involved.
 Only a simple JavaScript, several NPM packages and closed captions files.
 It's intriguing to know that.

 I guessed the problem with Search web.dev Live is **it only search on the web.dev Live event video**.
 Anyway, the web.dev Live event video was hosted on YouTube.
 And the closed captions files for the web app are stored on the repository itself.